ankit485803/Tic_Tac_Toe_Game/README.md

 In the midst of my IIT Patna classes and academic pursuits, I embarked on a two-week coding adventure to bring this classic game to life.
 Built entirely with the trio of web development magic - HTML, CSS, and JavaScript, this project is more than just a grid of Xs and Os; it's a testament to creativity and coding finesse.

 # Features at a Glance 🌟
-.
-Dual Player Mode: Challenge a friend with the timeless choice between 'zero' and 'cross'.
+(a) Dual Player Mode: Challenge a friend with the timeless choice between 'zero' and 'cross'.
-.
-Victory Conditions: Triumph by aligning three symbols either diagonally, column-wise, or row-wise. 🏆 .
-Seamless Transitions: Enjoy the continuous gaming experience as the game smoothly transitions to a replay option upon completion.
+(b) Victory Conditions: Triumph by aligning three symbols either diagonally, column-wise, or row-wise. 🏆 (c) Seamless Transitions: Enjoy the continuous gaming experience as the game smoothly transitions to a replay option upon completion.
-.
-Web Development Magic: The entire game is based on the trio of web development technologies – HTML for structure, CSS for styling, and JavaScript for the interactive magic.
+(d) Web Development Magic: The entire game is based on the trio of web development technologies – HTML for structure, CSS for styling, and JavaScript for the interactive magic.

 # Tech Stack:
 HTML, CSS, JavaScript 🌐